nazeefmasood/myyt/README.md

 ## Description

 myyt is a command-line interface (CLI) tool for downloading YouTube videos.
-It is built upon the ytdl-core package, providing a simple and efficient way to fetch videos from YouTube directly to your local system.
+It is built upon the youtube-dl-exec package, providing a simple and efficient way to fetch videos from YouTube directly to your local system.

 ## Features